oblac/jodd-site/love.md

 Efficient pharmacy finder for Germany.
 Application uses *Madvoc*, *Joy*, the tag library, *Props* and finally the GZIP filter.
-Also, *Lagarto* was used for some backend to fetch DBpedia data.
+Also, *Lagarto* was used for some back-end to fetch DBpedia data.

 [www.ihre-apotheke.in](http://www.ihre-apotheke.in)